Cullen Landis: Biography

-James Cullen Landis was the middle of three siblings (two sons and a daughter) raised by Lulan and Margaret (née Cullen) Landis in Nashville, Tennessee, where his father supported his family as a stock broker.
-As a boy, James was a train enthusiast and dreamed to be a railroad engineer.
+James Cullen Landis was the middle of three siblings (two sons and a daughter) raised by Lulan and Margaret (née Cullen) Landis in Nashville, Tennessee, where his father supported his family as a stockbroker.
+As a boy, James was a train enthusiast and dreamed of being a railroad engineer.
 Though the ambition eventually faded, his interest in railroads did not, and some years later he helped design for himself a model train set powered by steam.

 Cullen began working in the fledgling film industry at age 18 around the time his older sister, Margaret Landis, appeared in her first film.

 Landis began as a movie director, only turning to acting after his lead player broke a leg and it was discovered that the actor’s costumes fit him.

 He went on to become one of the more popular lead actors of the silent era, appearing in some one hundred films over 14 years.

 In 1928 Cullen Landis starred in the first 'all talking' motion picture, Lights of New York.
 He confided in a friend that talkies were perfect for musicals and that he was no "song and dance man".
 He left Hollywood for Detroit in 1930 to produce and direct industrial films for automobile companies.
 In 1937 he joined the directorial staff of the Jam Handy Picture Service, where he finished his professional career.

 World War II

 During World War II, he served as a captain with US Army Signal Corps producing training films in the South Pacific.
 By war’s end he was twice decorated and promoted to major.
 In the postwar years he made documentaries for the US State Department that took him to the far corners of the world.
+He later directed industrial films for the Jam Handy Corporation.